 - Growing in popularity, particularly among more experienced players.

-- Seen as a more complex and strategic game, attracting those looking for a challenge.
+- It is seen as a more complex and strategic game, attracting those seeking a challenge.

 - Increasing presence in online poker rooms and live cash games.